tianissimo/vagrant-puppet-django/README.md

 # Vagrant-Puppet-Django

-This is a Vagrant Ubuntu (Precise32) box with Puppet manifests for Django development.
+This is a Vagrant Ubuntu (Precise32) box with a single Puppet manifests file (no modules) for Django development.

 ## What's included